Press enter to skip the top menu

 You are required to create a program to make the robot to perform at least four forward movements and turns.
 Each forward movement must be greater than the previous by a constant amount and the angle of each turning must be greater than its predecessor by a constant amount.

-After perfroming its final move/turn the robot must retrace its steps using the same lengths and angle turns as its forward journey but in reverse order.
+After performing its final move/turn the robot must retrace its steps using the same lengths and angle turns as its forward journey but in reverse order.

 For planning your project you must use a sheet of paper or hard cardboard with a minimum size of A1.
 Using ruler, protractor and pencil you must plot the forward journey of the robot.
 (There is no need to plot the reverse journey since the robot will be retracing its journey backwards.)
 Also you must plan the journey so that it fits inside the sheet.